Aaron98990/ways-of-the-game/advantage.md

 If a foul by the defending team occurs in the penalty area and after a couple a seconds a goal is not scored (even if there is a shot on goal), a penalty kick should be awarded.
 Goals are scored from penalty kicks 70% of time while goals are scored from shots in the penalty area about 15% of the time.
 The non-offending team will benefit from the penalty kick than the advantage.

-For DOGSO foul near the penalty area (about 6 yards from the 18th), the only advantage is a goal (even if there is a shot on goal).
+For a foul near the penalty area (about 6 yards from the 18th or 6 yards from peanlty arc), the only advantage is a goal (even if there is a shot on goal).

 Do not play advantage on offenses against the goalkeeper in their own penalty area.
 Prefer the goalkeeper to not do something dumb.